Dahlia Wine eyed Jill is a ball dahlia, with peach, pink, apricot and sometimes lavender colouring that changes over the lifetime of the bloom.

 This variety of dahlia gets its ‘wine eye’ name from the dark wine coloured centre of the plant caused by the inner petals sporting purple tips.
 This striking contrast of colours adds a unique touch to the flower.

-There is also a yellow version with a purple centre and purple edging on the petals.
+There is also a yellow version with a purple centre and yellow flecking on the petals.
+The image below shows the yellow version which I grew in a pot.

 Dahlia Wine Eyed Jill has has an eventual height of about 3 to 3.5 feet (1m) , with blooms about 4 inches (10 cm) across.
 With a good programme of deadheading, it can bloom profusely over a long period.